 Projection methods overview

-Each model uses the most recently available population projections, based on the estimated population at the appropriate mid-year, as well as ONS’s monthly birth figures, as underpinning total population figures.
+Each model uses the most recently available population estimates and projections, based on the appropriate mid-year, as well as ONS’s monthly birth figures, as underpinning total population figures.
 The population estimates and projections are modified from their original mid-year basis to simulate the definitions used in the School Census (a January count with pupils’ ages as at the previous 31 August).

 Separate figures, both historically and into the future, are calculated for part time and full time pupils.